(Updated May 2021)

 Getting to the Top and Giving Back

-One other great tradition that has grown out of the Herndon Climb is the donation of the plebes’ athletic shoes to a number of charities.
-This is facilitated by the Midshipman Action Group, and it started because Midshipmen are required to remove their shoes prior to attempting the climb.
-With close to 1,000 Midshipmen vying for the prize, this left a lot of unclaimed shoes!
-What could be done with them?
+One other great tradition that has grown out of the Herndon Climb is the donation of the Plebes’ athletic shoes to a number of charities.
+This is facilitated by the Midshipman Action Group, and it started because Plebes are required to remove their shoes prior to attempting the climb.
+With roughly 1,000 Plebes vying for the prize, this leaves a lot of unclaimed shoes that could go to those in need!But the biggest question remains as we draw closer to the climb - will they break the record this year?
+Tune in on May 22nd, using Facebook or YouTube, to find out!
+And in the meantime, get some more information on Commissioning Week with our 2021 Commissioning Week Booklet!